riscv-non-isa/riscv-c-api-doc/riscv-c-api.md

 }
 ```

+It makes the compiler trigger the [function multi-version](#function-multi-version) when there exist more than one version for the same function signature.

 ### `__attribute__((target_version("<ATTR-STRING>")))

 The `target_version` attribute is used to create one version of a function.
 Functions with the same signature may exist with multiple versions in the same translation unit.